emissary-ingress/emissary/user-guide/grpc.md

   secret: ambassador-cert
 ```

 We need to tell Ambassador Edge Stack to route to the `service:` over https and have the service listen on `443`.
-We also need to tell tell Ambassador Edge Stack to use ALPN protocols when originating TLS with the application, the same way we did with TLS termination.
+We also need to tell Ambassador Edge Stack to use ALPN protocols when originating TLS with the application, the same way we did with TLS termination.
 This is done by setting `alpn_protocols: ["h2"]` in a `TLSContext` telling the service to use that tls-context in the mapping by setting `tls: upstream`.

 Refer to the [TLS document](../../reference/tls/origination#advanced-configuration-using-a-tlscontext) for more information on TLS origination.

 ### gRPC Headers

 gRPC services use [HTTP/2 headers](https://github.com/grpc/grpc/blob/master/doc/PROTOCOL-HTTP2.md).
 This means that some header-based routing rules will need to be rewritten to support HTTP/2 headers.
-For example, `host: subdomain.host.com` needs to be rewitten using the `headers: ` attribute with the `:authority` header:
+For example, `host: subdomain.host.com` needs to be rewritten using the `headers: ` attribute with the `:authority` header:

 ```
 headers: